hihithisisme/markdown-resume/index.md

 ------

-As an accomplished professional with a track record in developing and managing distributed systems, I am well-versed in collaborating with cross-functional teams to deliver outstanding results.
-My ability to quickly pick up new technologies and gather broader context enables me to excel in fast-paced work environments.
+As a maker at heart, I am driven by the challenge of building and fixing things, including software.
+I thrive on collaborating with like-minded, driven teams to tackle complex problems.
+With a proven track record of successful collaboration across diverse teams and job functions, coupled with my ability to gather and process broader contextual knowledge, I am confident in my ability to excel in fast-paced work environments.

 ## Experience